Cart

 Common Mistakes Users Make

-• ❌ Interpreting “OL” as a fault (it's normal for open circuits)
+⚠ Interpreting OL as a fault when it can be normal for open circuits

-• ❌ Using continuity mode instead of resistance for components
+⚠ Using continuity mode instead of resistance mode for components

-• ❌ Forgetting that continuity = yes/no, not detailed data
+⚠ Forgetting that continuity is yes/no, not detailed data

 Final Thoughts

-Continuity and resistance tests may seem similar, but they serve completely different purposes.
-Continuity gives you a quick “does it connect?” answer, while resistance gives you detailed measurements of how well electricity flows through a circuit. ?⚡
+Continuity and resistance tests may seem similar, but they serve different purposes.
+Continuity gives you a quick answer to the question: does it connect?
+Resistance gives you a detailed measurement of how much opposition exists in the circuit.

-Mastering both functions will make your multimeter far more powerful and help you diagnose electrical issues with confidence. ✔?
+Mastering both functions will make your multimeter far more useful and help you diagnose electrical issues with more confidence.

-Continue to our next blog to learn how to safely work with live circuits and avoid common multimeter mistakes. ??
+Continue to our next guide to learn how to safely work with live circuits and avoid common multimeter mistakes: Can You Use a Multimeter on Household Mains?

 Comments